LordJureth/VuejsCourse/README.md

 </ul>

 <p>
-These are the practise files, practise tests and course files that I have learned in htis course.
+These are the practise files, practise tests and course files that I have learned in this course.
 All credit goes to the instructor.
 This repro is to demonstrate that I have taken the course and   understood the material.
 I have taken this course as personal study and to be able to do more where I work and increasing the stack I can work with.
 </p>